vatlidak/cucs-sea-hmwk1/README.md

 helps avoid confusion.)

 ## Error
 * Verbose error messages are printed in stderr.
 To filter them out just redirect stderr (fd:2) to /dev/null
-* Errors for the user definition portion are printed per line.
-For example, if a user successfully creates a file in one line but appends an invalid ACL in another line, only for the latter an error message will be produced.
+* Errors for user.group command are printed along with the corresponding line number for both the user definition and the operations portion.
-* Errors for the operations portion...
+* Errors for command are printed along with the corresponding command number.

-To get rid of additional error messages (which are generaly useful) redirect stderr to /dev/null/
+* Note that if an error occurs in "user.group" portion of a ACL or CREATE comand, the lines following the error are dropped -- but the ones preceeding the error are resulting to valid ACLs.

 ## TODO
 * ACL checks: What superceeds what?
 Append no permission ACL; where does rw go?